scapula07/Reach-Basic_DAO-team-11/README.md

         })

     ```

-    - Line 2 ,defines a participant called the Governor .You can check the [reach docs](https://docs.reach.sh/quickstart/)
+     - Line 2 ,defines a participant called the Governor .You can check the reach docs for more details.

      - Line 5, defines an API class called Voter.
-API is used to represent a group of participant that share common roles or functions, in our case ,all voters are a   set . for more details ,[reach docs](https://docs.reach.sh/rsh/appinit/#rsh_API)
+API is used to represent a group of participant that share common roles or functions, in our case ,all voters are a   set . for more details check reach docs.